 7. How People Treat You is a Reflection of THEM Not YOU

 If someone is malicious, judgmental or unkind towards you, that is a reflection of THEM not you, because the way they feel about themselves directly determines how they feel about you.
 Why does someone like the Dalai Lama treat people with kindness and genuine love?
 Because he treats himself with kindness and love.
 Similarly, self-hating people treat others with hatred and bitterness, and insecure people always judge others severely.
 Learning to see beyond a person’s behavior into their hidden pain can help you immensely in this regard.

 8. Continue Reaffirming Your Self-Responsibility

 It is SO easy to fall into self-victimization.
 That is partly why I left social anxiety forums and dropped the “I’m a social anxiety disorder sufferer” label – they just did me no good.
 When we blame others for our misery we immediately refuse to take responsibility for ourselves.
 In reality, it is completely up to US to heal ourselves, no one else (even therapists) can do this for us unless we are first willing to do it for ourselves.

-Lastly, learning how to ground myself, participating in forms of catharsis (like exercising and dynamic meditation), cleaning up my diet, and taking these 4 herbs have all helped me to overcome social anxiety.
+Lastly, learning how to ground myself, participating in forms of catharsis (like exercising), and cleaning up my diet have all helped me to overcome social anxiety.

 How has this article helped or inspired you?
 Do you have any recommendations or stories to share about overcoming social anxiety?